SebastianCalle/printf/README.md

 ## Dependencies
 The _printf function was coded on an Ubuntu 14.04 LTS with gcc version 4.8

+The function _printf will look for the elements according to the protoype.
+The function _printf will return the lenght of the input or -1 if wrong input.
+Exist a structure for the format specifiers.
+It is included the prototipe of the functions in the holberton.h file.

 ## What are Printf Function in C?
 see Printf man(3)
 The C library function int printf(const char *format, ...) sends formatted output to stdout.